PolinaZasheva/Whats-For-Breakfast/README.md

  Findings:
  ---
-   * Challenge 1: The data files and model code was too large to host on the standard GitHub Repository.
+   * Challenge: The data files and model code was too large to host on the standard GitHub Repository.
-   * Soulution 1: We used GitHub LFS to load the large file into our GitHub Repository
+   * Soulution: We used GitHub LFS to load the large file into our GitHub Repository